Hryhorii Skovoroda Literary Memorial Museum: Territory

 In addition to the main building that houses the museum, the garden ensemble also includes a manor house, a barn, and a park.

 The park is located on the slopes of two green ridges with artificial ponds.
-Its shape is a nearly perfect square with sides 150 m long, with seven linden alleys intesecting in its center.
+Its shape is a nearly perfect square with sides 150 m long, with seven linden alleys intersecting in its center.

 The park has preserved a well, the site of Skovoroda's first burial, and the manager's office building.
 In 1972, a monument by Ivan Kavaleridze and a memorial sign by Liubov Zhukovska and Dmytro Sova were installed.
 In 2007, an alley of sculptures was created.

 The memorial complex is a historic monument of national significance registered by the resolution of the Cabinet of Ministers of Ukraine number 928 on 3 September 2009 and assigned the protection number 200024-Н.

 Events

 Scientific conferences dedicated to Hryhorii Skovoroda and various cultural events were held in the museum.
 It became traditional to hold the July festival "Today Kupala, and tomorrow Ivana".
 In 2012, the literature and art festival "De libertate" was launched.
 Artistic and entertainment events involving apples or their image "ApPleinAir" has been held since 2013.

 On 1 December 2017, on the occasion of the 295th anniversary of the birth of Skovoroda, a flag raising ceremony was held, involving the flags of countries he had visited (Italy, Austria, Poland, Hungary, Slovakia, and Germany).

 Temporary thematic exhibitions were held in the museum lobby.